SinclairQL/sQLux/docs/shaders.md

 ```
 SHADER_FILE = ../shaders/crt-pi.glsl
 ```
+# Configuration
-# Configuring the supplied shader
+## The supplied shader
-`crt-pi.glsl` can be edited to modify the following attributes:
+The supplied shader `crt-pi.glsl` works "out of the box".
+However, optionally, it can be edited to modify the following attributes:
 ### `MASK_TYPE`
 The type of emulated CRT shadow mask.
 0 = none, 1 = standard mask, 2 = trinitron like.
 Default = 1